Dance Science

 Customize Your Degree

-Students enrolled in the B.S. in Kinesiology Dance Science have 18 hours of elective in the degree to tailor the degree towards their ultimate career goals.
+Students enrolled in the B.S. in Dance Science have 18 hours of elective in the degree to tailor the degree towards their ultimate career goals.

 Professional School

 Students interested in the medical field can use the 18 hours towards prerequisites for professional school.
 This is ideal for students interested in physical therapy or medicine with the intention of specializing in dancers.
-The Kinesiology: Dance Science track allows the student to see the integration of dance and science while also pursuing the prerequisites for professional school.
+The Dance Science major allows the student to see the integration of dance and science while also pursuing the prerequisites for professional school.
 For more information on required prerequisites for professional school, visit the professional school advising website.

 Teaching Dance

 Students interested in earning their K–12 teacher certification can do so through the Aggie TEACH program and the Secondary Education (SEED) minor.
-Currently, there are two SEED minors Kinesiology: Dance Science students can take: one in dance and another in life sciences.
+Currently, there are two SEED minors Dance Science students can take: one in dance and another in life sciences.
 Students who seek the SEED minor in life sciences will be able to sit for both the dance and the life science teacher certification exams.

-Minor classes are taken in addition to the 18 hours of electives built into the B.S. in Kinesiology — Dance Science degree plan.
+Minor classes are taken in addition to the 18 hours of electives built into the B.S. in Dance Science degree plan.
 This allows the 6-hour student teaching requirement to be placed as electives, which provides the opportunity for financial aid.
 The remaining 12 hours can be filled with more dance-specific education classes, additional dance technique, choreography, and/or dance production courses, or whatever you choose to supplement your education.

 Students interested in teaching dance also have the opportunity to work with the PATHS program at Texas A&M. This program works with adults with disabilities on using dance to teach social, emotional, and communication skills.
 Dance program students who assist in this program learn valuable skills to work with this special population and how dance can be used to inform and teach viable life skills.